-The Commission's proposed one-count complaint alleges that Respondent violated Section 5(a) of the Federal Trade Commission Act.
-Specifically, the proposed complaint alleges that Respondent engaged in a deceptive act or practice by falsely representing that it was a certified participant in the EU-U.S. Privacy Shield Framework.
+The Commission's proposed three-count complaint alleges that Respondent violated Section 5(a) of the Federal Trade Commission Act.
+Specifically, the first count in the proposed complaint alleges that Respondent engaged in a deceptive act or practice by falsely representing that it was a certified participant in the EU-U.S. Privacy Shield Framework.
+The second count alleges that Ortho did not verify the truth of the Privacy Shield assurances in its privacy policy, either through a self-assessment or a third party compliance review, so its representation that it "complied with" the Privacy Shield principles was false.
+Finally, the third count alleges that Ortho failed to annually affirm to Commerce that Ortho will continue to apply the Privacy Shield Principles to personal data it received while it was part of the framework after it withdraws from Privacy Shield.

-Part I of the proposed order prohibits the company from making misrepresentations about its membership in any privacy or security program sponsored by the government or any other self-regulatory or standard-setting organization, including, but not limited to, the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield framework.
+Part I of the proposed order prohibits the Respondent from making misrepresentations about its membership in any privacy or security program sponsored by the government or any other self-regulatory or standard-setting organization, including, but not limited to, the EU-U.S. Privacy Shield framework and the Swiss-U.S. Privacy Shield framework.
+Part II also specifically requires the Respondent to comply with the Privacy Shield requirement to continue to protect personal information received while in the framework.

-Parts II through V of the proposed order are reporting and compliance provisions.
-Part II requires acknowledgement of the order and dissemination of the order now and in the future to persons with responsibilities relating to the subject matter of the order.
-Part III ensures notification to the FTC of changes in corporate status and mandates that the company submit an initial compliance report to the FTC.
-Part IV requires the company to create certain documents relating to its compliance with the order for ten (10) years and to retain those documents for a five-year period.
-Part V mandates that the company make available to the FTC information or subsequent compliance reports, as requested.
+Parts III through VI of the proposed order are reporting and compliance provisions.
+Part III requires acknowledgement of the order and dissemination of the order now and in the future to persons with responsibilities relating to the subject matter of the order.
+Part IV ensures notification to the FTC of changes in corporate status and mandates that the Respondent submit an initial compliance report to the FTC.
+Part V requires the Respondent to create certain documents relating to its compliance with the order for ten years and to retain those documents for a five-year period.
+Part VI mandates that the Respondent make available to the FTC information or subsequent compliance reports, as requested.

-Part VI is a provision "sun-setting" the order after twenty (20) years, with certain exceptions.
+Part VII is a provision "sun-setting" the order after twenty years, with certain exceptions.